Ship across the US! Learn more - Order $200 or more to receive a bag of guppy FRY for free (leave us an order note)

 3. Add Live Plants for Oxygen, Shelter & Natural Behavior

 Live aquatic plants transform your tank into a miniature ecosystem.
-They help oxygenate the water, offer hiding spots, and even supplement guppies' diets.
-Java Moss, Anubias, and Hydrilla are excellent options—hardy and guppy-safe.
+They help oxygenate the water, offer hiding spots, and even supplement guppies’ diets.
+Java Moss, Anubias, Hydrilla, and guppy grass are excellent options—hardy and guppy-safe.
 Planting around the perimeter keeps the center open for swimming.

 4. Optimal Water Parameters: Temperature & pH